-BUS 512 - Financial Statement Analysis
+BUS 512 - Managerial Accounting

 The course is concerned with the study and application of accounting concepts in relation to planning and control of business operations.
-The course will provide an overview of financial accounting, which is accounting for the purpose of providing information to external parties such as regulators, investors, and creditors.
-The differences between GAAP and IFRS will be included in this segment of the course.
 The course will focus on managerial accounting, which is the use of accounting and other data for internal use such as evaluating decision alternatives, evaluating the performance of the business, and evaluating managers and employees to achieve goal congruence.
 Quantitative techniques and behavioral impact of accounting systems will be included.
 Summer evening.